Skip to content

 Paul Pogba exclusive interview: Midfielder considered retirement but now eyeing France recall after seeing ban reduced

-In a UK TV exclusive interview with Sky Sports News, Paul Pogba talks about his football ban, his previous thoughts of retirement and his future plans, as he closes in on a return to the game with Juventus in March 2025
+In a UK TV exclusive interview with Sky Sports News, Paul Pogba talks about his football ban, his previous thoughts of retirement and his future plans, as he closes in on a return to the game in March 2025

 Please use Chrome browser for a more accessible video player